FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 Load up `localhost:8080` to make sure React is working as expected.

-Now, we're going to want to show different stuff based on whether or not a user is logged in.
+Now, we're going to want to show different things based on whether or not a user is logged in.
 For example, a greeting that says `Welcome, dinesh@fusionauth.io` is only going to make sense if the user `dinesh@fusionauth.io` is logged in.

 In a bit, we're going to get information about the current user (like their email address) by sending a request to our Express server.
 For now, we'll just pretend a user is logged in and set the user's email address in `state`.